DOS stands for Disk Operating System and it is a command line

 DOS included back in Windows as a

-stand-alone OS (similar to what macOS did with Unix).
-Worse of all, Windows NT
+stand-alone OS (similar to what macOS did with

-work with old DOS commands and batches.
-Some of these commands do
+hell when trying to work with old DOS commands and batches.
+Some

-not work anymore or exist anymore.
-Microsoft forces users to use
+of these commands do not work anymore or exist anymore.
+Microsoft

-the less effective Windows 4.xx versions
+forces users to use the less effective Windows 4.xx versions of

-of programs that were reliable in DOS.
+programs that were reliable in DOS.

 MS-DOS as a